rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/reaction-localization.md

 }]
 ```

-For more information on how geocoding works in Reaction, check out the [meteor-geocoder package](https://github.com/aldeed/meteor-geocoder)
+For more information on how geocoding works in Demand, check out the [meteor-geocoder package](https://github.com/aldeed/meteor-geocoder)